c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 15. `defer catch` and `defer try` similar to `defer` but executes only on optional exit or regular exit of scope respectively.
 16. `do` statements may omit `while`, behaving same as `while (0)`
 17. `if` may have a label.
 Labelled `if` may be exited using labelled break.
-18. `asm` blocks for inline assembly.
-19. if-try statements allows you to run code where an expression is a result.
+18. if-try statements allows you to run code where an expression is a result.
-20. if-catch statements runs code on fault.
+19. if-catch statements runs code on fault.
 It can be used to implicitly unwrap variables.
-21. Exhaustive switching on enums.
+20. Exhaustive switching on enums.

 ### Changed